-This section presents a series of algorithms for the extremaldensity window analysis problem.
-We first consider a fixeddissection approach when windows from several fixed dissections of the layout are taken into account.
+This section presents a series of algorithms for the Extremal-Density Window Analysis problem.
+We first consider a fixed-dissection approach when windows from several fixed dissections of the layout are taken into account.
 To our understanding, this approximate method is the type of analysis provided by commercial verification tools.
-Several algorithms are then proposed for an optimal solution (i.e., over all possible windows) of the extremal-density window analysis problem.
+Several algorithms are then proposed for optimal solution (i.e., over all possible windows) of the Extremal-Density Window Analysis problem.

-A. Fixed-Dissection Density Analyses
+2.1 Fixed-Dissection Density Analyses

-In practice, feature density bounds are enforced only within a fixed set of $w \times w$ windows corresponding to a dissection of the layout region into $(n/w)^2$ nonoverlapping $w \times w$ windows.
-Since bounding the density in windows of a dissection can incur error (i.e., other windows not in the dissection could violate the density bound), a common practice is to enforce density bounds in r^2 dissections, where r determines the "phase shift" w/r by which the dissections are offset from
+In practice, feature density bounds are enforced only within a fixed set of $w \times w$ windows corresponding to a dissection of the layout region into $(\frac{n}{w})^2$ non-overlapping $w \times w$ windows.
+Since bounding the density in windows of a dissection can incur error (i.e., other windows not in the dissection could violate the density bound), a common practice is to enforce density bounds in r^2 dissections, where r determines the "phase shift" w/r by which the dissections are offset from each other.
+In other words, density bounds are enforced only for windows from the fixed r-dissection defined below.